ThomasJButler/Dotnet-React-Calendar/frontend/dotnet-calendar/ENHANCEMENTS.md

 - Search and filter operations

 All features are production-ready and follow React best practices with proper error handling, loading states, and user feedback mechanisms.

+## Implementation Status

+✅ **All enhancements have been successfully integrated into the application:**
+- All new components are imported and used in App.js
+- Context providers (AppProvider and EventProvider) are properly wrapped
+- Toast notifications system is active
+- API status indicator shows in compact mode
+- Search functionality is available at the top of the layout
+- Analytics dashboard accessible via toolbar button
+- Bulk import/export available via toolbar
+- Performance monitor accessible via toolbar
+- Error boundary wraps entire application
+- All components follow React 19 best practices

+## Known Issues Resolved

+- **Port conflicts**: Resolved by killing processes on ports 3000/3001 and adding explicit PORT=3000 in .env
+- **Development server**: Now starts correctly on port 3000
+- **All enhancements**: Successfully integrated and functional

+The application is now fully functional with all v2.0 enhancements active.